 A dedicated human resources manager is the backbone of a successful business.
-Human resources managers create a safe, efficient workplace by balancing business-related needs with employee demands.
-Their job duties often include benefits management, conflict mediation, applicant interviews and staff training.
-Many human resources managers also promote or terminate employees, and are responsible for compiling evidence after allegations of harassment or discrimination.
+Human resource managers create a safe, efficient workplace by balancing business-related needs with employee relations and demands.
+Their job duties often include benefits management, conflict mediation, applicant interviews and employee training.
+Many human resource professionals also promote or terminate employees, and are responsible for compiling evidence after allegations of harassment or discrimination.

-Basically, human resources managers do everything a business needs to thrive.
-That’s why it’s essential that HR managers are equipped to effectively handle their hectic workdays.
+Basically, human resource managers do everything a business needs to thrive.
+That’s why it’s essential that HR managers are equipped with a wide variety of interpersonal skills to effectively handle their hectic workdays.

 Not quite sure what that means?
-Whether you’re a business owner seeking the perfect human resources manager or a current HR manager interested in personal development, our list of must-have skills below can help take your HR department to the next level.
+Whether you’re a business owner seeking the perfect human resources professionals or a current HR manager interested in personal development, our list of essantial HR management skills below can help take your HR department to the next level.

-Communication is arguably the most important skill a human resources manager must possess.
-A qualified HR manager needs strong written and verbal communication skills to handle daily tasks.
+Communication is arguably one of the most important soft skills a human resources manager must possess.
+A qualified HR manager needs strong written and verbal communication skills to handle daily tasks and meet company standards.
+These soft skills include active listening skills, honesty and integrity, utilizing emotional intelligence when conversing, and more.
 Here are several examples of HR duties that require excellent communication skills:

 - Salary negotiation